 Guatemala 2 week itinerary

 Covid 19 – update march 2021: Guatemala is open for tourists.
 To enter the country you must show a negative PCR test or antigen test with a maximum of 96 hours.
-This will be requested during check-in and when you land and go through customs.
+This will be requested during check-in and when you arrive and go through customs.
 You also have to complete a health statement.
 In Guatemala it is mandatory to wear facemasks everywhere.
 Your temperature is also measured when you enter a store, hotel or restaurant.
 But rules and measurements change on a daily base.
 It is very important to check with your government, embassy and airline before traveling.

 Lake Atitlán ( 2 days + 1 traveling day )